 Industry Beans

 Imagine how productive your Sunday afternoon would be after two hours of espresso martinis—which is exactly what you can get at Industry Beans’ new bottomless brunches.
-The three-course brunch is available on the last Sunday of every month, and includes an amuse bouche of coconut compressed watermelon with lime and yuzu gel, your choice of main and a peanut butter brownie for dessert.
+The three-course brunch is available every weekend, and includes an amuse bouche of coconut compressed watermelon with lime and yuzu gel, your choice of main and a peanut butter brownie for dessert.
 You can opt for either the classic option for $65, which comes with two hours of mimosas, prosecco, beer, wine, soft drink and—bonus—coffee, or you can upgrade to the fancy option, which adds Aperol spritzes, negronis and those coffee cocktails to the list.
 We know which one we’d choose.
 Find out more here.

 Corbette & Claude